-We filed an investigational new drug, or IND, application for NiCord in August 2010, and the IND was approved in the third quarter of 2010.
+We filed an investigational new drug, or IND, application for NiCord in August 2010, and the IND was approved in the fourth quarter of 2010 for the treatment of patients with hematological malignancies.

 NAM limits HSC differentiation during expansion

 HSC cultured in a laboratory using growth factor proteins called cytokines can be expanded to produce large numbers of cells.
 However, HSC expanded in culture using cytokines go through a process of maturation and differentiation and display reduced functionality when they are transplanted into a living body, as compared to non-cultured cells.
 As a result, HSC expanded in culture are less able to migrate to the bone marrow and successfully engraft.
 We believe that the accelerated expansion imposed by growth factors in culture and the artificial culture environment may promote the development of stress conditions, causing changes in the properties and functionality of the HSC during the culture process.